Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Underlying Medical Conditions

-Certain medical conditions, such as liver disease and hypothyroidism, can also cause metallic taste in the mouth.
+Certain medical conditions, such as liver disease and hypothyroidism, can also cause a metallic taste in the mouth.

 Tips for Managing Metallic Taste